marcovolino/marcovolino.github.io/collections/_experiences/2025-04-01-senior-lecturer.md

 ---
 title: Senior Lecturer in Computer Vision and Computer Graphics
 institute: University of Surrey, UK
-duration: July 2021 - March 2025
+duration: April 2025 - Present
-image: images/cv/surrey.png
+image: images/cv/surrey_new.jpg
 ---

 - Research at the intersection of Computer Vision, Computer Graphics and Machine Learning with a focus on visual media production.
 Activities include: